2009 Seattle mayoral election

 The 2009 Seattle mayoral election took place November 3, 2009.
-Incumbent Seattle Mayor Greg Nickels sought election to a third term as the position of Seattle mayor has no term limits but finished third in the August 18, 2009 nonpartisan primary election.
+Incumbent Seattle Mayor Greg Nickels sought re-election to a third term as the position of Seattle mayor has no term limits but finished third in the August 18, 2009 nonpartisan primary election.
 The general election was instead between Joe Mallahan and Michael McGinn.
 McGinn beat Mallahan in the election with 51%.

 Background

 In a November 2008 poll of likely Seattle voters, 31% of voters approved of Nickels's performance as mayor while 57% disapproved.
 A January 2009 poll found a net job approval of minus 33.

 Nickels' administration was faulted for not doing enough to prevent the Seattle SuperSonics NBA franchise from relocating to Oklahoma City, Oklahoma.
 Nickels was also heavily criticized for the city's policy of not using salt for snow removal due to potential environmental concerns, which contributed to the city's congested traffic in December 2008 after one of the greatest snowfalls in the city since 1996.
 The Proposed replacement of the Alaskan Way Viaduct and a tax on plastic bags at grocery stores were also major issues of the campaign.